RainerEmrich/build-lool/README.md

 You may define different versions for poco, libreoffice core and libreoffice online.
-The following software package combinations are tested and known to work:
+The following software package combinations are tested and known to work, at least on Ubuntu:

 Package            | version
 -------------------|---------------------